 Text: Poetry and prose by Walt Whitman with responding poems and essays by Robert Schultz, plus guest essays on Walt Whitman and the Civil War by Barbara Bair, David Lehman, Stanley Plumly, and Molly Rogers, with a forward by Cindy Petersen, Executive Director, Taubman Museum of Art.

-Design: Clothbound with typography and design by Terrence Chouinard and Cherilyn Colbert.
+Design: Verona linen clothbound covers in sapphire with matte silver foil stamped titling; typography and design by Terrence Chouinard and Cherilyn Colbert.

 Retail price: $48